Replacing an ITIN with a SSN shouldn’t have a major effect on your score, but you must ensure that your credit profile has been updated successfully

 If no such match can be made, that data are simply left off the credit report.

-Tip: Ensure that your new Social Security number has replaced your Individual Taxpayer Identification number succesfully on your credit profile.
+Tip: Ensure that your new Social Security number has replaced your Individual Taxpayer Identification number successfully on your credit profile.
 Obtain a free copy of your credit reports from all three credit bureaus and verify that it’s been updated on all three.

 Whom to notify about your new Social Security number